nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 #### Schedule Data as a Separate JSON File

 The data for `Schedule`, containing multiple `Appointment` objects is stored in a file separate from `AddressBook`.
-This is a conscious decision after considering the usability requirement that the JSON data file should be user-editable.
-Clustering both AddressBook and Schedule data into a single file would have made the JSON file extremely large and cluttered, reducing the ease of editing it manually should the user choose.
-Separating Schedule and AddressBook allows the user to quickly narrow down the area to edit, making the task slightly easier.
+This is a conscious decision after considering the usability requirement that the JSON data file(s) should be user-editable.
+Clustering both the AddressBook and Schedule data into a single JSON file would have made it extremely large and cluttered, reducing the ease of editing it manually should the user choose.
+Separating Schedule and AddressBook data files allows the user to quickly narrow down the area to edit, making the task slightly easier.

 However, this implementation comes with the increased risk of desynchronization between the AddressBook and Schedule data files.
 This is deemed an acceptable risk, but is also mitigated by validation checks during the inflation process to discard invalid appointment data, ensuring that the application only works with valid appointments.